Do You Need 70E?

 With the passing of the Williams-Steiger Occupational Safety and Health Act of 1970 came the need for occupational safety and health regulations.
 Congress directed OSHA to develop new regulations using existing “national consensus standards” and established federal standards.

-Troubleshooting live equipment, such as testing a contactor (left), requires hazard/risk level 2 PPE, suitable for protection from an arc flash of 8 cal/cm2, but racking of a circuit breaker (right) demands hazard/risk level 3 PPE, suitable for protection from an arc flash of 25 cal/cm2.
+Troubleshooting live equipment, such as testing a contactor (top), requires hazard/risk level 2 PPE, suitable for protection from an arc flash of 8 cal/cm2, but racking of a circuit breaker (bottom) demands hazard/risk level 3 PPE, suitable for protection from an arc flash of 25 cal/cm2.

 For electrical safety regulations it originally adopted the most widely accepted electrical standard in the world—the NEC (National Fire Protection Association’s Standard NFPA 70).
 However, OSHA encountered several problems in attempting to use the latest editions of the NEC: